strimzi/proposals/052-record-reconciled-versions.md

 - Using two new metadata annotations both `strimzi.io/reconciled` and `strimzi.io/reconciling` annotations, which would be a two staged update, so as to distinguish between a start of a reconcile and a completed one on the current operator version.
 However annotations can be overwritten by users.

 - Just checking the pods from the StrimziPodSets, this is the current mechanism, but is hardly ideal, given there can be quite a few pods, and the KafkaAssembly already has a step to wait for all pods to be rolled, we can add the logic for updating the status to happen after this.

+- Having a field `Kafka.status.versions.managedBy` that is updated at the beginning of reconcile, this has little value to the user and might just cause more confusion.